Practical Advice for Visitors to Matugga, Uganda

-There are two ways to obtain a visa for your visit.
-The first is the electronic visa application, this entails applying online for approval (see link below), and it means bringing $50 (correct at the time of writing, so please check in advance) to your port of entry along with your approval from the immigration service.
+There is now one method to obtain a visa for your visit.
+This is now by an electronic visa application, this entails applying online for approval (see link below), and it means paying $50 (correct at the time of writing, so please check in advance) to the immigration service upon application using a credit card or PayPal.
+You will need all your passport details scanned in advance and a scan of your yellow fever certificate.
 The advantage of this service is that you do not need to send your passport to the consulate, all of the materials are submitted online. https://visas.immigration.go.ug/

 Single entry visitors visas are valid for 1-3 months.
 An extension to cover a visit longer than 3 months can be arranged by visiting the visa office in Kampala but must be done so before the initial visa period expires.
 A small fee may be charged.